YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 * 128 bytes for each waiting process.

-Generally, you would limit LOCK_SPACE only when memory is scarce or you want to be made aware of unexpected levels of LOCK usage.
+Generally, you would limit LOCK_SPACE only when memory is scarce or when you want to be made aware of unexpected levels of LOCK usage.
 For most other cases, there is no reason to limit the LOCK_SPACE.
-If you are introducing new code, YottaDB recommends using TSTART and TCOMMIT as a more efficient alternate for most LOCKs because it pushes the responsibility for Isolation onto YottaDB, which internally manages them with optimistic algorithms.
+If you are introducing new code, YottaDB recommends using TSTART and TCOMMIT as a more efficient alternative for most LOCKs because it pushes the responsibility for Isolation onto YottaDB, which internally manages them with optimistic algorithms.

 **-M[UTEX_SLOTS]=integer**